InfinitumForm/serbian-transliteration/readme.txt

 * Romanization of Ukrainian

 Each of these transliterations is created separately and follows the rules of the active language.

+= What is the best practice for transliteration? = Through various experiences, we came to the conclusion that it is best to create the entire site in Cyrillic and enable transliteration for Latin.

+The reason for this solution lies in the problem of transliteration of Latin into Cyrillic due to encoding and, depending on the server, can create certain problems, especially in communication with the database.
+Creating a site in Cyrillic bypasses all problems and is very easily translated into Latin.

 = Is Latin better for SEO than Cyrillic? =
 According to Google documentation and discussions on forums and blogs, it is concluded that Latin is much better for SEO and it is necessary to practice Latin at least when permalinks and file names are in Latin, while the text can be in both letters but Latin is always preferred.